scipy-conference/scipy_proceedings/papers/mandli_etal/petclaw_walla.rst

 ------------------------------------------------------

-Catastrophic scaling has been observed in applications written in all languages when they perform dynamic linking and loading on large distribulted systems.
+Catastrophic scaling has been observed in applications written in all languages when they perform dynamic linking and loading on large distributed systems.
 Python applications are particularly prone to poor scaling due to systems issues as they tend to strongly exercise dynamic linking and loading.
 At the same time, Python applications provide excellent models for examining